 Kevin Huber, P:

 In his first game back since suffering a broken jaw and cracked vertebrae late last season against the Steelers, Huber had a pretty decent season opener.
 Three of his four punts were downed inside the 20-yard line and he had a 50-yard punt in there as well.
 Field position was in favor of the Bengals for a good portion of the day and Huber helped with that important statistic.

 Many people worried about the strength of the Bengals' offensive line this year when it had appeared to play so well with Anthony Collins at left tackle and Whitworth at left guard last season.
 The captain was his usual, sturdy self on Sunday, stymieing Terrell Suggs to sack-less (minds out of the gutter, please) performance.
 He was a vocal leader before the game and helped lead a unit that didn't give up a sack all afternoon.
 Whitworth's nomination could really embody a unit-wide recognition for this award.

 Really, this nomination is more about desire than actual statistical success on the field.
 The fact that Atkins was able to start, much less play the whole game, after tearing up his knee in the middle of last year shows his heart.
 As Josh noted on Monday, Atkins had a positive Pro Football Focus score at +1.4, which was the best amongst Bengals defensive linemen.
 He only had one tackle on the day, but gave so much that he had to be carted off of the field at the end of the game because of dehydration.

-Who gets your vote for Cincy Jungle's "Unsung Hero of the Week" Award?
+Who gets your vote for the Week One "Unsung Hero of the Week Award" for the Bengals?